Kosmos 954

 Kosmos 954 (Космос 954) was a reconnaissance satellite launched by the Soviet Union in 1977.
-A malfunction prevented safe separation of its onboard nuclear reactor; when the satellite reentered the Earth's atmosphere the following year, it scattered radioactive debris over northern Canada, some of the debris landing in the Great Slave Lake next to Fort Resolution, NWT.
+A malfunction prevented safe separation of its onboard nuclear reactor; when the satellite reentered the Earth's atmosphere the following year, it scattered radioactive debris over northern Canada, some of the debris landing in the Great Slave Lake next to Fort Resolution, Northwest Territories.

-This prompted an extensive multiyear cleanup operation known as Operation Morning Light, which the Canadian government billed the Soviet Union for over Can$6 million, and for which the USSR eventually paid just Can$3 million in compensation.
+This prompted an extensive multiyear cleanup operation known as Operation Morning Light.
+The Canadian government billed the Soviet Union for over 6 million Canadian dollars under the terms of the Outer Space Treaty, which obligates states for damages caused by their space objects.
+The USSR eventually paid 3 million Canadian dollars in compensation.